U.S. Citizen Services Appointments

 - Bring a printed copy of your appointment confirmation page;

-- Bring two forms of government-issued identification (your Passport and one other ID).
+- Bring two forms of government-issued identification (your Passport and one other ID, if available).
 You will be asked to leave one ID with security during your appointment.
 Please have your IDs ready and easily accessible;

 - Take a queue number at the entrance to the Consular waiting room.